enderphan94/Generate-Collections-for-Mongodb-in-Python/README.md

 # The function should be improved in the future

 + In order to make it much more convenient to the administrator/learner in term of pushing the given data to command interface.
-It could be done with 1 command line and those data will be able to be executed.
+It could be done with 1 command line and those data will be able to be executed instantly.
 + Improve its accuracy: 100%